jovian-od/fulminant/README.md

 Nordic law agency for incorporating in the best way possible inside a capital zone most generous to us.
 Finland or London.

-Large space for applied research.

-**7** *exceptional* minds, to work in a horizontal team under @jovian-od.
+**7** *exceptional* minds, to work in a horizontal team of 6 with one visionary as a rotating lead,
+under @jovian-od, making total team of  **8**.

+The visionaries should be *as different* from each other as possible, cross-scientific, complex, artistic, and pragmatic.
+Follow *archetypes* with the team.

+Large and secure industrial space for applied research, after minimal version of the Foundation is running.

 All employee ideas entertained against a healthily skeptical sounding domain.
+Security aspect hard and unforgiving.

 Not a single another lab should and will have nothing on us, bleed on the edge, maybe almost dry.
 But always, always - Bleeding edge domain knowledge joined with lateral thinking.
 Forecast and develop.

-**Intentional Opacity -

 Beat the Alphabet X.

-Security aspect hard and unforgiving.
+**In public - Intentional opacity on forecasts, strong transparency on topics.**

 ## Immediate future